 LR 5007.
 RECORD OF PROCEEDINGS AND TRANSCRIPTS.

-Ordering daily transcripts.
 Any party ordering transcripts of proceedings must notify the clerk of the need for daily transcripts at least seven (7) days prior to the hearing.

 LR 5009.
 CHAPTER 13 DISCHARGE AND CLOSING CASE.